sporto/elm-tutorial/020-elm-arch/020-structure.md

 Finally `Html.App.program` wires everything together and returns an html element that we can render in the page. `program` takes our `input`, `view`, `update` and `subscriptions`.

-Next let's see how __Html.App__ orchestrates these pieces together.